Best Samsung watch 2025

 Reasons to avoid

-The Samsung Galaxy Watch 7 might not seem like a big upgrade to the Watch 6, going by the specs on paper and the way it looks.
+The Samsung Galaxy Watch 7 might not seem like a big upgrade from the Watch 6, going by the specs on paper and the way it looks.
 But some clever re-jigging of how the health sensors are laid out makes tracking and monitoring vital statistics way more accurate than the previous model.
-This has broken the wireless charging capability off the back of a Samsung phone, but it's the price you pay for more precise data readouts.
+This means there's no wireless charging capability when placing it atop the back of a Samsung phone (called Wireless PowerShare), but it's the price you pay for more precise data readouts.

-Battery life has improved slightly, despite it having the same capacity as the Watch 6.
-The only trouble is that the Watch 7 is not compatible with any of the older Galaxy Watch chargers, which means you'll need to carry along the bundled cable or invest in newer chargers.
+Battery life has improved slightly, despite the smartwatch having the same capacity as the Watch 6.
+The only trouble is that the Watch 7 is not compatible with any of the older Galaxy Watch chargers, which means you'll need to carry along the bundled cable or invest in new chargers.

 Best premium